 Very few photographs of Harriet Tubman exist, especially since she was wise to hide her identity from bounty hunters.
 So it comes as a welcome surprise when a private citizen recently discovered a photograph of a younger Tubman, circa 1866-1868, which will go on auction at the end of this month.

-Among those who are hoping to be the highest bidder of the rare photo is the Harriet Tubman Home, located in Auburn, New York, which was where the 19th century abolitionist resided for 50 years.
+Among those who are hoping to be the highest bidder for the rare photo is the Harriet Tubman Home, located in Auburn, New York, which was where the 19th century abolitionist resided for 50 years.

 In an effort to preserve Tubman's legacy, the Harriet Tubman Home recently launched a crowdfunding campaign, #BringHarrietHome, and aims to raise $25,000 to participate in the bid, which is believed will go up to $30,000 for the photograph.